joysticktv/joysticktv.github.io/faq.md

 ## Do you allow playing (INSERT ANY RANDOM INDIE GAME) on stream?
 Games are constantly coming out, and older games get updated frequently.
 Keeping up with a solid list is very difficult.
 As long as the game doesn’t violate our Terms of Service or Community Guidelines, it should be ok, but will be evaluated on a case-by-case basis.
 If you have further questions, please ask.

+## How much are tokens worth?
+Token values are variable based on how much was spent buying them.
+We factor in discounts that may be given, or affiliate revenue share, and other factors in this.
+A token's value will be between $0.02 and $0.12 with the average value being around $0.07 each.

 If your question hasn’t been answered, feel free to email support@joystick.tv or ask in our Discord support channel for further clarification